lrklochek/6_Degree_Freedom_Robot/README.md

   * **7** starts a Home to Position 5 level 3 to Home sequence
   * **8** starts a Home to Position 5 level 4 to Home sequence

-The IR control allows selecting 9 different Robot Arm operations.
+The IR control allows selecting different Robot Arm operations.

-Selecting "0" start 1 complete 4 block tower building operations.
+Selecting "0" start 1 complete 4 block tower building pick and place operation.
 Selecting "1" starts a single Arm movement from Home position to Position 1, and then back to Home.
 Similarly selecting "1" through "8" will start a single Arm movement to posiitons 2 through 5-level-4 Positions.

+The EQ button enables Lissajous motion of the robot arm.
+The arm can execute circular, elliptical, figure 8, and slant line Lissajous like motion

+The Pause button enables a sweeping motion left/right and right/left incrementing vertically after each lateral sweep

 To start another another sequence requires resetting the stop execute function.
 This is done by depressing the ST/RPT button.

 ## Electronic System Components